From Dublin to Tromso: the Hebrides and Lofoten

 Transfer + flight Tromsø/Paris

-For your serenity, PONANT selects a flight and organizes the transfers between the port and the airport.
+For your serenity, PONANT selects a flight and organises the transfers between the port and the airport.
 This package is included in your cruise fare.

 Disembarkation Day - Tromsø/Paris